SHENYue0324/SHENYue0324.github.io/index.md

 ## Research Interests

+- Text analysis and NLP in accounting
-- ESG and CSR
+- ESG auditing and greenwashing
-- Greenwashing
+- Corporate governance
 - I'm open to exploring other accounting issues
 <br>